-Organizational learning and agility can also be achieved through strategic partnerships or alliances with other health care organizations, which might offer complementary core competencies that allow entry into new markets or a basis for new health care services, or result in referrals or shared facilities.
+Organizational learning and agility can also be achieved through strategic partnerships or alliances, which might offer complementary core competencies that allow entry into new markets or a basis for new products or services.
 Partnerships and alliances might also permit you to address common issues by blending your organization's core competencies or leadership capabilities with other organizations' complementary strengths and capabilities, creating a new source of strategic advantage.
-External partnerships might address sectorwide issues, such as the need for longitudinal care, equity of and access to care, and comparative performance data.
-The result may be broad, interdependent collaborative networks that include traditional partners and collaborators as well as competitors, patients, other customers, communities, and organizations outside the health care industry.
+The result may be broad, interdependent collaborative networks that include traditional partners and collaborators as well as competitors, customers, communities, and organizations outside the sector or industry.